Zachary Parker

-Zachary Parker is an American politician and member of the Council of the District of Columbia, representing Ward 5.
+Zachary Parker is an educator and American politician, currently serving as a member of the Council of the District of Columbia, representing Ward 5 since January 2023.

 Early life and education

 Parker was born in Chicago.
 He received a BS in Speech and Language Pathology from Northwestern University and a MA in Education Policy and Leadership from Columbia University.

 Career

 Parker worked as a math teacher with Teach for America and won his first election to the State Board of Education Ward 5 seat in 2018.
 In 2021, Parker served as president of the State Board of Education.

+Council of the District of Columbia

+Parker was elected to the Council of the District of Columbia during the 2022 election cycle, besting a field of six other candidates which included former councilman Vincent Orange.
+Parker eventually succeeded Kenyan McDuffie, who was elected to the At-Large council seat.
+In 2025 Parker was assigned to serve as the Chair of the Committee on Youth Affairs.

+Ward 5 Day

+Since taking office, Parker has hosted the annual Ward 5 Day, a community festival celebrating local residents and businesses.
+The 2025 event at Turkey Thicket Recreation Center featured live music, local food vendors, historical exhibits, and resource tables from community organizations.
+The celebration also included a "Walk Thru Ward 5" history display, youth entrepreneur fair, and pet adoptions in partnership with Brandywine Valley SPCA, with support from DPR, MedStar Health, and Casey Trees.

+Personal life

+In 2022, Parker publicly came out as gay in a video statement posted to Twitter, stating his family and community already knew and that he wanted to share his identity publicly.